 In this guide you will find:

-- Good student resume examples that get jobs.
+- Awesome student resume examples that get jobs.

-- How to write a resume for a high school student.
+- How to write a resume for a student.

-- How to write a college resume that gets the interview.
+- How to write a student resume that gets the interview.

 - How to ace your student job description for a resume.